Publius Sulpicius Rufus: Tribune of the plebs (89–88 BC)

 Sulpicius appears to have been originally a moderate reformer, who by force of circumstances became one of the leaders of a democratic revolt.
 Although he had impeached the turbulent tribune Gaius Norbanus in 95 BC, and resisted the proposal to repeal judicial sentences by popular decree, he did not hesitate to incur the displeasure of the Julian family by opposing the illegal candidature for the consulship of Gaius Julius Caesar Strabo Vopiscus, who had never been praetor and was consequently ineligible.
 Sulpicius' franchise proposals, as far as the Italians were concerned, were a necessary measure of justice; but they had been carried by violence.

 Cicero as a young man went almost daily to see Sulpicius speak as tribune in the Forum (Brutus, 306), and judged him an able orator.
-Of his skills, Cicero says (Brutus, 55): "He was by far the most dignified of all the orators I have heard, and, so to speak, the most tragic; his voice was loud, but at the same time sweet and clear; his gestures were full of grace; his language was rapid and voluble, but not redundant or diffuse; he tried to imitate Crassus, but lacked his charm."
+Of his skills, Cicero says (Brutus, 210): "Sulpicius indeed was of all orators whom I have ever heard the most elevated in style, and, so to speak, the most theatrical.
+His voice was strong and at the same time pleasing and of brilliant timbre; his gesture and bodily movement extraordinarily graceful, but with a grace that seemed made for the forum rather than for the stage; his language was swift and of easy flow without being either redundant or verbose.
+He had fixed on Crassus as his model; Cotta had chosen rather Antonius.
+But Cotta lacked the force of Antonius, Sulpicius the charm of Crassus."
 Sulpicius left no written speeches, those that bore his name being written by a Publius Canutius.
 Sulpicius is one of the interlocutors in Cicero's De oratore.